 The Articles of Association contain no opting-out or opting-up clauses.
-If there is a change of control, all allocated restricted share units (RSU) are automatically vested.
-Also, the performance share units (PSU) are converted into shares on a pro rata basis and based on actual achievement of the performance targets, without being subject to blocking restrictions.
-A change of control includes an acquisition of, or a public takeover offer in relation to, more than 33.33% (RSU) or 50% or more (PSU) of the voting rights.
+If there is a change of control, all restricted share units (RSUs) allocated to Board members are automatically vested.
+Also, the performance share units (PSUs) allocated to members of the Executive Committee are converted into shares on a pro rata basis and based on actual achievement of the performance targets, without being subject to blocking restrictions.
+A change of control includes an acquisition of, or a public takeover offer in relation to, more than 33.33% (RSUs) or 50% or more (PSUs) of the voting rights.